EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 The files used are the following:

-main.py - The primary file that is run and where the editable variables live.
+-	main.py - The primary file that is run and where the editable variables live.

-callable_functions.py - A file of functions used by the other files.
+-	callable_functions.py - A file of functions used by the other files.

-geometry.py - Builds the geometry of the ring to be used in determining if a particle/x-ray is inside it, and used for plotting.
+-	geometry.py - Builds the geometry of the ring to be used in determining if a 		particle/x-ray is inside it, and used for plotting.

-muon_data.py - Returns the muon position and momentum vectors in the local coordinate system.
+-	muon_data.py - Returns the muon position and momentum vectors in the local 		coordinate system.

-just_process.py - Used only for checking the single output files of completed muons while the code is running.
+-	just_process.py - Used only for checking the single output files of completed 		muons while the code is running.

-particle_tracking.py - Tracks the movement of the positrons and electrons.
+-	particle_tracking.py - Tracks the movement of the positrons and electrons.

-photon_tracking.py - Tracks the movement of the x-rays.
+-	photon_tracking.py - Tracks the movement of the x-rays.

-plot_geometries.py - Plots the geometries if make_plots == 1.
+-	plot_geometries.py - Plots the geometries if make_plots == 1.

-process_single_files.py - Converts all the single output files (one for each muon) to a single files for particles (particle_matrix_ts.csv) and a single file for x-rays (photon_matrix_ts.csv) where 'ts' in both files is the timestamp set in the variables section.
+-	process_single_files.py - Converts all the single output files (one for each 		muon) to a single files for particles (particle_matrix_ts.csv) and a single 	file for x-rays (photon_matrix_ts.csv) where 'ts' in both files is the 	timestamp set in the variables section.

-read_particle_output.py - Reads the particle file created by 'process_single_files.py.
+-	read_particle_output.py - Reads the particle file created by 		'process_single_files.py.

-read_photon_output.py - Reads the photon file created by 'process_single_files.py.
+-	read_photon_output.py - Reads the photon file created by 		'process_single_files.py.

-combine.py - If using mulitple runs of the same set of muons, combine.py will takke all the files created by process_single_files.py and combine them into one final output to be read as normal.
+-	combine.py - If using mulitple runs of the same set of muons, combine.py will 		take all the files created by process_single_files.py and combine them into 	one final output to be read as normal.

 README.md - This file.